dokester/BayesicFitting/README.md

 I used a customized version of java2python (j2py on github) to translate the JAVA classes to python.
 However, the actual code needed serious pythonization.
 Every line has been inspected.
+Every construct has been revised.

 The documentation got most profit from the automated conversion.
 Also the structure into classes, the inheritance, methods and dependencies are largely the same as in the original HCSS.

 <a name="setup"> </a>
 ## 2. Setup